-- a) Due to variation of practice and need across DHBs, services and workforces, the parties have agreed it is not desirable to have a single national approach to telephone on call arrangement. - b) Therefore, the parties confirm the previous NEF agreement that local arrangements may be developed to respond to the issues of telephone on call, recognising the differing Waikato & BOPDHB Physiotherapy Collective Agreement 27 July 2021 to 26 July 2023 service contexts of such arrangements.
+- a) Due to variation of practice and need across Districts, services and workforces, the parties have agreed it is not desirable to have a single national approach to telephone on call arrangement. - b) Therefore, the parties confirm the previous NEF agreement that local arrangements may be developed to respond to the issues of telephone on call, recognising the differing service contexts of such arrangements.
 Any such agreements should be recorded in writing.

-8 CALL-BACK
+CALL-BACK

-- 8.1 Call-back occurs when the employee: - i. is called back to work after completing the day's work or duty, and having left the place of employment; or - ii. is called back before the normal time of starting work and does not continue working until such normal starting time. - 8.2 Call-back is to be paid at the appropriate overtime rate for a minimum of three hours, or for actual working and travelling time, whichever is the greater, except that call-backs commencing and finishing within the minimum period covered by an earlier call-back shall not be paid for.
-Where a call-back commences before and continues beyond the end of a minimum period for a previous call-back, payment shall be made as if the employee had worked continuously from the beginning of the previous call-back, to the end of the later call-back. - 8.3 Transport: Where an employee who is called back to work outside the employee's normal hours of duty in respect of work which could not be foreseen or prearranged, the DHB shall either: - a) provide the employee with transport from the employee's place of residence to the institution where the employee is employed and to the place of residence from the institution; or - b) reimburse the employee the actual and reasonable travelling expenses incurred in travellingfrom the employee's place of residence to the institution or from the institution to the employee's place of residence, or both travelling to and from the institution. - 8.4 Where an employee is "on call" the allowance set out in clause 7.1.2 will be paid except for part time employees of Bay of Plenty providing Acute Cover where the provision in Schedule 1 will apply.
+- Call-back occurs when the employee: 8.1 - i. is called back to work after completing the day's work or duty, and having left the place of employment; or - ii. is called back before the normal time of starting work and does not continue working until such normal starting time. - Call-back is to be paid at the appropriate overtime rate for a minimum of three hours, or for actual 8.2 working and travelling time, whichever is the greater, except that call-backs commencing and finishing within the minimum period covered by an earlier call-back shall not be paid for.
+Where a call-back commences before and continues beyond the end of a minimum period for a previous call-back, payment shall be made as if the employee had worked continuously from the beginning of the previous call-back, to the end of the later call-back. - Transport: Where an employee who is called back to work outside the employee's normal hours of duty 8.3 in respect of work which could not be foreseen or prearranged, the employer shall either: - a) provide the employee with transport from the employee's place of residence to the institution where the employee is employed and to the place of residence from the institution; or - b) reimburse the employee the actual and reasonable travelling expenses incurred in travellingfrom the employee's place of residence to the institution or from the institution to the employee's place of residence, or both travelling to and from the institution. - Where an employee is "on call" the allowance set out in clause 7.1.2 will be paid except for part time employees of Bay of Plenty providing Acute Cover where the provision in Schedule 1 will apply.

-9 HIGHER DUTIES ALLOWANCE
+HIGHER DUTIES ALLOWANCE

-- 9.1 Where a physiotherapist is temporarily appointed or seconded to a higher graded position fora period of 5 or more consecutive working days the employee will receive a higher duties allowance for the whole period of that appointment. - 9.2 The higher duties allowance payable shall be the difference between the current salary of the employee acting in the higher position and the minimum salary the employee would receive if appointed to that position.
+- Where a physiotherapist is temporarily appointed or seconded to a higher graded position fora period of 9.1 5 or more consecutive working days the employee will receive a higher duties allowance for the whole period of that appointment. - Except where provided under clause 9.3, the higher duties allowance payable shall be \$3.00 per hour 9.2 provided: - A minimum of 8 consecutive hours of qualifying service is worked per day of shift or; - ii.
+Where the employee who holds the substantive role works less than an 8-hour shift, the allowance will be payable for that number of hours. - The higher duties allowance payable shall be the difference between the current salary of the employee 9.3 acting in the higher position and the minimum salary the employee would receive if appointed to that position.